 The ILCA wants to give selected young sailors an opportunity to experience Lightning racing at its best.
 ILCA will provide a competitive boat, will pay for insurance and substantial regatta expenses.
 The grant applications will be reviewed and critiqued with regard to the listed selection criteria.
-Applications must be received by February 4 to be considered for the following sailing season.
+Applications must be received by January 21 to be considered for the 2020 sailing season.

 Each applicant is expected to sail in a predetermined number of races, maintain the boat and equipment and exhibit the highest level of sportsmanship.
 The grant is for use of the boat and equipment for one season.
 At the end of the season the boat may be available for purchase, depending on the situation.
 Each recipient will be assigned a “mentor“ for the season.

 If selected :